ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 In this design, the vCenter Server solution offers Endurance storage for attached storage.
 As a result, you can select and attach (via automation) Endurance NFS exports ranging in size from 20 GB to a maximum of 12 TB.
 The {{site.data.keyword.cloud_notm}} allows up to 64 vSphere ESXi hosts to connect to a single Endurance NFS export.

 Endurance is available in three IOPS performance tiers to support varying application needs.

-Note that after an NFS share is provisioned, it can be resized or reconfigured to allow for more or less IOPS.
+After an NFS share is provisioned, it can be resized or reconfigured to allow for more or less IOPS.
+{:note}

 For detailed IOPS options, see the _Storage settings_ section in [Ordering vCenter Server instances](../../vcenter/vc_orderinginstance.html).